msikma/screp-ts/readme.md

 There's one separate option that's in its own object, specifically for setting the path to the screp binary.
 This is a separate object because it does not otherwise affect the command output.

+If you need to set this value, you can pass it as the third argument to `runScrep()`.

 | Option | Value | Equivalent | Description |
 |:-------|:-------|:-------|:-------|
 | screpPath | string† | – | Path to the screp binary. |

 †: the **screpPath** argument defaults to `"screp"`.
 If screp is on the `PATH` then you don't need to set this.

+### Utilities

+The `await getScrepVersion()` function returns an object describing the currently installed version of the command line tool.

+The `await canRunScrep()` function returns a boolean indicating whether the screp command is available.

 ### Types